-Through its Quebecor Media subsidiary, Quebecor is a leading Canadian telecommunications and media company engaged in the following lines of business: cable television; Internet access; mobile and cable telecommunications; over-the-top video service; business solutions (including data hosting centres); broadcasting; soundstage and equipment leasing and postproduction services for the film and television industries; newspaper publishing and distribution; Internet portals and specialized websites; book and magazine publishing and distribution; rental and distribution of video games and game consoles; music production and distribution; out-of-home advertising; operation and management of a world-class entertainment venue; ownership and management of Quebec Major Junior Hockey League ("QMJHL") teams; concert production and management and promotion of sporting and cultural events.
-Through its Videotron Ltd. ("Videotron") subsidiary, Quebecor Media is a premier cable and mobile communication service provider.
-Quebecor Media holds leading positions through its Media segment in the creation, promotion and distribution of entertainment and news, and in Internet-related services that are designed to appeal to audiences in every demographic category.
-Quebecor Media is pursuing a convergence strategy to capture synergies within its portfolio of properties and to leverage the value of its content across multiple distribution platforms.
+Through its Quebecor Media subsidiary, Quebecor is a leading Canadian telecommunications and media company engaged in the following lines of business: cable television; Internet access; mobile and cable telecommunications; over-the-top ("OTT") video service; business solutions (including data hosting centres); broadcasting; soundstage and equipment rental and postproduction services for the film and television industries; newspaper publishing and distribution; Internet portals and specialized websites; book and magazine publishing and distribution; rental and distribution of video games and game consoles; music production and distribution; out-of-home advertising; operation and management of a world-class entertainment venue; ownership and management of Quebec Major Junior Hockey League ("QMJHL") teams; concert production and management and promotion of sporting and cultural events.
+Through its Videotron Ltd. ("Videotron") subsidiary, Quebecor Media is a premier mobile and cable communication service provider.
+Quebecor Media holds leading positions through its Media segment and its Sports and Entertainment segment in the creation, promotion and distribution of entertainment and news, and in Internet-related services that are designed to appeal to audiences in every demographic category.
+Quebecor Media continues to pursue a convergence strategy to capture synergies within its portfolio of properties and to leverage the value of its content across multiple distribution platforms.